Jamie-Gargrave/portfolio-pp1/README.md

     -   #### Typography
         -   The Ubuntu font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
     -   #### Imagery
         -   Imagery is important.
-The large hero image has been chosen to attract the viewers attention and the illustration of myself has been chosen to draw attention.
+The large hero image has been chosen to attract the viewers attention as well as the illustration of myself.

 *   ### Wireframes